DFE-Digital/access-your-teaching-qualifications/README.md

 ## How the application works

-Access your teaching qualifications is a monolithic Rails app built with the GOVUK Design System.
+Both services are monolithic Rails apps built with the GOVUK Design System.

-The application has a number of different interfaces for different types of users:

 ### Architecture